BioGenGeek/My-Portfolio/README.md

 # Publications

+- Yaghmouri M, Safdari Lord J, Amini M, Yekaninejad MS, Izadi P. The association of rs17713054 with Neanderthal origin at 3p21.
+31 locus with the severity of COVID-19 in Iranian patients.
+Scientific Reports.
+2024
+  Jul 1;14(1):1-6.

-- Yaghmouri, M., & Izadi, P. (2024).
-Role of the Neanderthal Genome in Genetic Susceptibility to COVID-19: 3p21.31 Locus in the Spotlight.
-Biochemical Genetics 2024, 1–25. https://doi.org/10.1007/S10528-024-10669-W
+- Yaghmouri M, Izadi P. Role of the Neanderthal Genome in Genetic Susceptibility to COVID-19: 3p21.
+31 Locus in the Spotlight.
+Biochemical Genetics.
+2024 Feb 12:1-25.

 - Letafati A., Salahi O., Yaghmouri M., Vasheghani A., et al. The Role of Pyroptosis in Respiratory Virus Infections (in progress)

-- Yaghmouri, M.,Safdari Lord, J., Amini, M., Yekaninejad, S., Izadi, P. The association of rs17713054 with Neanderthal origin at 3p21.31 locus with the severity of COVID-19 in Iranian patients (In revision process in Scientific Reports)

 #### Congress (2024)

+- Afsharpour,M., Yaghmouri, M., Tarahomi, M.,  Maldar, M., The Impact of DNA Methylation Changes in DNA Repair Genes on the Risk of Colorectal Cancer in Patients with Lynch Syndrome Compared to a Control
+  Population.
+The International Congress on Cancer Genomics 2024
 - Yaghmouri, M., Exploring the Relationship Between Alzheimer's Disease and the Metabolome: Insights from mRNA Expression Analysis.
-The 8th International Congress on ‌Biomedicine
+The 8th International Congress on ‌Biomedicine 2024
 - Yaghmouri, M., Integration of Bioinformatics and Computational Biology in Deciphering Molecular Mechanisms of Atherosclerosis: A Novel Approach.
 The 10th International Congress on Biology

 #### BOOKS (in Edition)